soyYisus/jaak-kyc-demo/README.md

-# JAAK KYC Mosaic Integration Example
+# JAAK KYC Fast Demo

-A complete implementation example for integrating JAAK Mosaic KYC verification in web applications using iframe embedding.
+A complete implementation example for integrating JAAK KYC verification in web applications using iframe embedding.

 ## Features